 What is a Pre-Hearing?

 A student may request a pre-hearing to review the conduct process with an administrator.
-The Hearing Officer will cover how the process ties to the Code of Student Conduct, where documentation comes from, how charge letters are generated, and what kinds of rights students going through the UC Student Conduct Process are afforded.
+The Hearing Officer will cover how the process ties to the Code of Student Conduct, where documentation comes from, how charge letters are generated, and what kinds of rights students going through the Utica Student Conduct Process are afforded.